-Become a Physician Assistant for Free in the U.S. Military
+How to Become a Physician Assistant in the Military

 A Cost-Saving Approach to a Career in Medicine

 Working in medicine doesn't necessarily require that you spend the majority or even the entirety of your twenties in school.
 Physician assistants do some of the same work that physicians do under the supervision of a doctor.
 They can treat some wounds, reset broken bones, interpret test results, and administer medication.
 Physicians often extend some of their authority to physician assistants (PAs).

 Joining the military offers a few qualified individuals a chance to skip ahead a bit and earn free master's degrees and potentially jobs as physician assistants.
 The Interservice Physician Assistant Program (IPAP) gives service members a shot at a career in medicine.